powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+###  v3.9.13 Add: In -Set -Video Player -Custom.
+Added -Set to set custom and -Edit to edit custom.

+         If Custom isn't found, notification given and the currently set video player is kept.

 ###  v3.9.12 Add: In -Set -Video Player.
 If Mpv isn't found, notification is given and the currently set video player is kept.

          Add: Info added to home help: Start Autoplay from anywhere in the playlist.
 Then Resume Autoplay to start the last video that was playing on quit.